5 min read

 The Payment Card Industry Data Security Standard (PCI DSS) is a framework designed to ensure businesses protect their customer’s payment data.
 By providing organisations with a global standardised framework, the PCI DSS helps businesses prevent, detect and react to security breaches.

 For some companies, remaining compliant to the PCI DSS can seem like a big effort, taking significant time and resources away from other important business functions.
-Fortunately, direct debit is a reliable and safe payment solution, particularly when you access a cash flow management system through a fully PCI complaint provider.
+Fortunately, direct debit is a reliable and safe payment solution, particularly when you access a cash flow management system through a fully PCI compliant provider.

 Reduce debtor delays